giovanniramos/angular-jstore/README.md

 Angular jStore
 ================

-The `angular-jstore` module provides a convenient wrapper for to storing data in HTML5 localStorage, in the client browser.
+The `angular-jstore` module provides a convenient wrapper for to storing JSON objects in the client browser with HTML5 localStorage.

 How to use angular jstore
 -----